-An easy 6-mile (10 km) journey by car, bus or bike from downtown, you’ll find this charming east Portland neighborhood.
+An easy 6-mile (10 km) journey by car, bus or bike from downtown, you’ll find this charming east Portland neighborhood (named one of the country’s top 10 neighborhoods in 2017 by Lonely Planet).
 Follow our guide to the best things to do, eat and explore in Montavilla.

 Start your day with a mug of Stumptown Coffee and a freshly frosted cupcake at this family-friendly café.
 An ever-rotating menu of mini cupcakes includes seasonal flavors, like late summer peach, pink champagne, wintery horchata and butternut sage.

 Founded as a deli counter in 1999, Ya Hala has grown to become one of the city’s most beloved Middle Eastern restaurants.
 (It’s also one of the most beautiful.)
 A lengthy lunch menu boasts traditional Lebanese dishes like zaatar, fatoush, shawarma and soujouk.
 Vegan and gluten-free options are clearly indicated.